 42opus, American Poetry Review, Antioch Review, Blackbird, Five Points, Poetry, Prairie Schooner, Salt River Review

 What I'm Reading Now:

-Stealing Fatima by Frank X. Gaspar, The Volcano by Norman Dubie, Lucifer at the Starlite by Kim Addonizio, Ooga-Booga by Frederick Seidel, Home Is an Island by Alfred Lewis
+Stealing Fatima by Frank X. Gaspar, The Quotations of Bone by Norman Dubie, Lucifer at the Starlite by Kim Addonizio, Ooga-Booga by Frederick Seidel, Home Is an Island by Alfred Lewis

 Life Studies by Robert Lowell, Not This Pig by Philip Levine, Delusions, Etc. by John Berryman, The Branch Will Not Break by James Wright, 31 Letters and 13 Dreams by Richard Hugo, The Mercy Seat: Collected & New Poems 1967-2001 by Norman Dubie,